 Instruction that will be provided to students concerning correct use of equipment; and

-Direction to be given to athletic staff and volunteers who will assist in oversight of equipment use.
+Direction to be given to athletic staff and volunteers who will assist in oversight of equipment use, and

+Ensure that the administration is aware of reconditioning and refurbishment requirements to ensure that the warranty of any issued safety-related equipment remains in place.

 Coaches should regularly inspect equipment to ensure it is in good and safe condition.
 The use of any equipment that is defective or in questionable condition shall be discontinued immediately.
 A report concerning this equipment shall be made to the School Administrator immediately so that corrective measures can be initiated.